 - Your address details for the past three years

 - Your debit card details

 - Your National Insurance number

-7. Once you have an account, you can credit it with a money transfer and then use it to invest it in some gilts.
+Once you’ve set up your account, including passing any identity checks, you’re ready to go!
+You can credit your account with a money transfer and use that to invest in some gilts.

 There – that didn’t hurt did it?